Bariatric Support Group

 Date: October 6, 2016

-Whitney, the Nurse Practitioner for Dr. Saradih, began with a short presentation on the 3 main macronutrients the body needs to remain healthy – Proteins, Carbohydrates and Lipids (Fats).
+Nurse Practitioner, Whitney Venegoni, began with a short presentation on the 3 main macronutrients the body needs to remain healthy – Proteins, Carbohydrates and Lipids (Fats).

 She started with protein, which is always stressed.
 She talked about how important protein is for your muscles and your body organs, and that they have a lot of jobs to do: